GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Design and Implementation of Framework

 \subsubsection{Modeling Proximity-Based Spatial Interaction with Sociograms.}

-Location-based sociograms have been explored in gaming contexts, where previous research introduced geo-sociograms as matrix-style plots, where each cell contains a line graph that depicts the Euclidean distance between pairs of players over time, visualizing player movement and social dynamics in location-based games~\cite{herkenrath_geo-sociograms_2014}.
-However, these methods do not directly align with traditional sociogram analysis.
-To maintain consistency with traditional sociograms, we propose a proximity sociogram that captures spatial relationships between participants in a collaborative MR environment.
-By analyzing proximity data, we gain insights into how physical closeness influences group behavior, allowing us to explore the impact of spatial arrangements on collaboration and communication within the group.
+Previous research introduced geo-sociograms in gaming contexts, visualizing player movement and social dynamics through matrix-style plots~\cite{herkenrath_geo-sociograms_2014}.
+However, these methods don't align directly with traditional sociogram analysis.
+We propose a proximity sociogram that captures spatial relationships between participants in a collaborative MR environment, maintaining consistency with traditional sociograms.
+This approach allows us to explore how physical closeness influences group behavior, collaboration, and communication within the MR setting.

-A critical aspect of modeling spatial interactions accurately is the selection of appropriate proximity thresholds and sampling rates.
-Guided by proxemic theory, which defines intimate space as ranging from physical contact to 1.5 feet~\cite{rakel_chapter_2012}, we set the threshold at 1.5 feet.
-Additionally, considering that the average duration of a gait cycle is approximately one second for an average walking speed~\cite{romero2023gaitguard}, a sampling rate of one second was chosen.
-This choice balances temporal resolution and computational efficiency, ensuring that transient interactions are captured without overburdening the system.

-To analyze spatial data and generate the proximity sociogram, we implemented a data processing pipeline, as illustrated in~\autoref{fig:data-processing-summary}.
-We recorded the headset location of each participant every second and synchronized the coordinate system across all participants using the Shared Spatial Anchors feature via Photon Unity Networking~\cite{noauthor_shared_nodate}.
-This ensured spatial data consistency across participants.
-Timestamps were synchronized, and the first and last 15 seconds of data were excluded to remove noise from loading and exiting the application.
-For each timestamp, we calculated the Euclidean distances between all pairs of participants.

-The proximity sociogram is an undirected graph where nodes represent individual participants; edges indicate proximity between participants, and edge weights represent the duration of being within 1.5 feet of each other.
-By analyzing these weighted edges, we gain valuable insights into spatial relationships, interaction patterns, and group cohesion, which will be further explained in \S\ref{sec:analysismodule}.
+Accurate modeling of spatial interactions requires careful selection of proximity thresholds and sampling rates.
+We set the threshold at 1.5 feet, based on proxemic theory's definition of intimate space~\cite{rakel_chapter_2012}.
+A sampling rate of one second was chosen, considering the average duration of a gait cycle for normal walking speed~\cite{romero2023gaitguard}.
+This approach balances temporal resolution and computational efficiency, capturing transient interactions without overburdening the system.
+For details on the data processing pipeline for generating the proximity sociogram, including spatial data collection, synchronization, and distance calculation, please refer to \autoref{sec:appx:prox-proc}.
+This process results in an undirected graph where nodes represent participants, edges indicate proximity, and edge weights represent the duration of being within 1.5 feet of each other.
+This approach provides insights into spatial relationships, interaction patterns, and group cohesion, which will be further analyzed in \S\ref{sec:analysismodule}.